openvswitch/ovs/Documentation/intro/install/debian.rst

    ``debian/control``.
 You can install these any way you like, e.g.  with ``apt-get install``.

-Check your work by running ``dpkg-checkbuilddeps`` in the top level of your ovs directory.
+Check your work by running ``dpkg-checkbuilddeps`` in the top level of your OVS directory.
 If you've installed all the dependencies properly, ``dpkg-checkbuilddeps`` will exit without printing anything.
 If you forgot to install some dependencies, it will tell you which ones.